sustainableaviation/Aircraft-Performance/README.md

 git clone https://github.com/sustainableaviation/Aircraft-Performance.git
 ```
 2. Install all needed Packages
-3. Head over to the test_env.master.py File and execute the simulation
+3. Head over to the main.py File and execute the simulation
+4. Start A Jupyter Notebook and Execute the main_db.ipynb File to create the Dashboard